HenestrosaDev/ios-interview-questions/README.md

 	>An **affine transformation** preserves lines and parallelism.
 For example, a square might turn into a rectangle or parallelogram, but lines within the shape will remain straight, and parallel lines will stay parallel.

-	Here is an example in UIKit that uses all of the above transformations:
+	Here's an example in UIKit that uses all of the above transformations:

 	```swift
 	let sqView = UIView(frame: CGRect(x: 100, y: 200, width: 100, height: 100))